-The emergence of COVID-19 in early February of 2020 in the Seattle metropolitan area will have a yet to be determined long-term impact on the future of the City's operations.
-The preparation of the 2021-2022 budget moved forward with strong consideration given to the potential impact of the economic shutdown on all revenues.
-The City also identified program and personnel expenditures that could be reduced or frozen.
+The emergence of COVID-19 in early February of 2020 in the Seattle metropolitan area will have a yet to be determined longterm impact on the future of the City's operations.
+The mid-biennium update of the 2021-2022 budget moved forward with both 2021 experience and strong consideration for the potential, yet felt, impact of the pandemic on all revenues.
+The City also continued with program and personnel expenditure freezes that were initially identified during the initial biennium budget development.
 Additionally, the use of fund balance was considered as a short-term way to retain the ability to deliver critical City functions without disruption.

 Sammamish has a history of excellent financial management and prudent fiscal policies.
-The 2021-2022 biennial budget maintains the City's strong financial position, with a projected ending fund balance of nearly \$54.8 million at the end of 2022, across all funds.
+The 2021-2022 biennial budget maintains the City's strong financial position, with a projected ending fund balance of approximately \$60.4 million at the end of 2022, across all funds.
 Adherence to good financial management practices and policies has served the City well and set the stage for a community that will thrive for many years to come.